-The goal of the RCT is to estimate intention to treat (ITT) and local average treatment effect (LATE) impacts of the treatment on the final outcome, student learning, and on the intermediate outcomes of teacher subject knowledge and teaching practices.
+The goal of the RCT is to estimate intention-to-treat (ITT) and local average treatment effect (LATE) impacts of the treatment on the final outcome, student learning, and on the intermediate outcomes of teachers' subject knowledge and teaching practices.
 With only a few exceptions (all noted in the text or footnotes), we use measures and methods reported in our pre-analysis plan.

-Figure 4.
-Evaluation Timeline
+Figure 4: Evaluation timeline